ixa-ehu/ixa-pipe-wikify-ukb/README.md

 The *ixa-pipe-wikify-ukb* requires a NAF document (with *wf*, *term* and *entity* elements) as standard input and outputs NAF through standard output.
-You can get the necessary input for *ixa-pipe-wikify* by piping *[ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok)*, *[ixa-pipe-pos](https://github.com/ixa-ehu/ixa-pipe-pos)* and *[ixa-pipe-nerc](https://github.com/ixa-ehu/ixa-pipe-nerc)* as shown
+You can get the necessary input for *ixa-pipe-wikify-ukb* by piping *[ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok)*, *[ixa-pipe-pos](https://github.com/ixa-ehu/ixa-pipe-pos)* and *[ixa-pipe-nerc](https://github.com/ixa-ehu/ixa-pipe-nerc)* as shown